wandersonchaves/challenge-01-creating-shopping-cart-hook/README-en.md

 ## About

-♻️ Chav3xShoes - is an application where your main objective is to create a shopping cart hook.
+♻️ Shopping Cart - is an application where your main objective is to create a shopping cart hook.

 ---